bl4de/ctf/2017/CERTPL_ECSM_2017/web1_writeup.md

 ## Summary

 That was very interesting challenge, contains many security vulnerabilities and, probably, more than one path to get to the final solution.
-If you solved this challeng in other way - let me know how did you do this :)
+If you solved this challenge in other way - let me know how did you do this :)

-I hope you have learnt something new reading my writeup (if you were not already familiar with techniques presented here).
+I hope you have learned something new reading my writeup (if you were not already familiar with techniques presented here).
 As always - any feedback warm welcome, just ping me on Twitter at https://twitter.com/_bl4de

 Stay Safe!